-- Calling Hedy Lamarr (2004) movie review: In his low-key effort, director Georg Misch mostly dwells on the phone addiction of the glamorous Samson and Delilah star.
+- Calling Hedy Lamarr (2004) review: In his low-key, unpretentious documentary, Georg Misch mostly dwells on the phone addiction of the glamorous White Cargo and Samson and Delilah star.
 More superficially discussed are the ephemeralness of fame and the cult of celebrity in the United States.

-Calling Hedy Lamarr (2004) movie review: Documentary focuses on glamorous Hollywood star’s phone addiction and Americans’ cult of celebrity
+Calling Hedy Lamarr (2004) review: Modest documentary places focus on the glamorous Hollywood star’s phone addiction, with a side glimpse into Americans’ cult of celebrity

-Shot in digital format, Georg Misch’s Calling Hedy Lamarr – about the frequency hopping co-elaborator, Hollywood actress, and telephone addict – has the look of a well-crafted low-budget production and the feel of a quirky independent film.
+Shot in digital format, Georg Misch’s Calling Hedy Lamarr – about the seductive Hollywood actress, frequency-hopping concept co-elaborator, and telephone addict – has the look of a well-crafted low-budget production and the feel of an offbeat independent film.

-That’s hardly the sort of approach one would expect to find in a documentary centering on one of the most beautiful, most glamorous, and most synthetic film stars of the 20th century, whose credits include Boom Town, Ziegfeld Girl, and White Cargo at Metro-Goldwyn-Mayer, in addition to – by far her biggest hit – Cecil B. DeMille’s Samson and Delilah, opposite Victor Mature, at Paramount.
+That’s hardly the sort of approach one would expect to find in a documentary centering on one of the most beautiful, most glamorous, and most synthetic film stars of the 20th century, whose credits include Boom Town, Ziegfeld Girl, and White Cargo at Metro-Goldwyn-Mayer, in addition to – by far her biggest hit – Cecil B. DeMille’s Samson and Delilah at Paramount.

 Yet Misch mostly gets away with it.
-What Calling Hedy Lamarr lacks in terms of style and depth of analysis is compensated for by an offbeat look at the cult of celebrity in American society.
+What Calling Hedy Lamarr lacks in terms of style and depth of analysis is to some extent compensated for by an unpretentious look at the cult of celebrity in American society and, more notably, by Lamarr herself, who is seen in several of her films, television appearances, and home movies.

-The documentary’s framework has several friends and family members of the Vienna-born actress (as Hedwig Eva Maria Kiesler on Nov.
+The documentary has a simple framework: A group of friends and family members of the Vienna-born actress (as Hedwig Eva Maria Kiesler on Nov.
 9, 1914) get together in a staged conference call.

 Their topic of choice?

-The performer who brought to big-screen life the likes of Delilah, the “exotic” Tondelayo (White Cargo), Helen of Troy (Loves of Three Queens), Joan of Arc (The Story of Mankind), and, most notoriously, Eva Hermann (the adulterous wife enjoying a bit of skinny-dipping and a close-up orgasm in Ecstasy).
+The performer who brought to big-screen life the likes of Delilah, the “exotic” Tondelayo (White Cargo), Helen of Troy (Loves of Three Queens), Joan of Arc (The Story of Mankind), the sultry Frenchwoman Gaby (who leads Charles Boyer to his death in Algiers), and, most notoriously, Eva Hermann (the adulterous wife enjoying a bit of skinny-dipping and a close-up orgasm in the Czechoslovakian-made drama Ecstasy).

 The phone conversations seen/heard in Calling Hedy Lamarr are interspersed with snippets – the documentary’s de facto highlights – featuring the actress herself being interviewed, guesting on television shows, and, while at home, doing a send-up of Gloria Swanson in Sunset Blvd.

-But whenever people aren’t on the phone talking either with Lamarr – courtesy of some clever editing – or about her, the documentary usually keeps its focus on Anthony Loder, Lamarr’s son with John Loder (The Mysterious Doctor, The Brighton Strangler).
+But whenever people aren’t on the phone talking either with Lamarr – courtesy of some clever editing – or about her, the documentary mostly follows Anthony Loder, Lamarr’s son with John Loder (The Mysterious Doctor, The Brighton Strangler).

-It’s left up to Loder to convey the ephemeralness of his mother’s fame, in addition to discussing his own failure at becoming a movie celebrity.
+It’s left up to Loder to convey the ephemeralness of his mother’s fame while also delving into his own failure at becoming a movie celebrity.

 One can only wonder what Delilah and Tondelayo would have thought of it all.